jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 In KivaKit, there are two ways to implement *Repeater*.
 The first is by simply extending *BaseRepeater*.
 The second is to use a stateful trait or *Mixin*.
 Implementing the *RepeaterMixin* interface is the same as extending *BaseRepeater*, but the repeater mixin can be used in a class that already has a base class.
 Note that the same pattern is used for the *Component* interface discussed below.
 If it's not possible to extend *BaseComponent* then *ComponentMixin* can be implemented instead.

 The *Mixin* interface provides a workaround for a missing Java language feature.
-It works by delegating state lookup to a package private class, *MixinState*, which uses the *this* reference of the class implementing *Mixin* to look up the relevant state object in an identity hash map.
+It works by delegating state lookup to a package private class, *MixinState*, which uses the *this* reference of the class implementing *Mixin* to look up an associated state object in an identity hash map.
 The *Mixin* interface looks like this:

     public interface Mixin
     {